I choose to treat my involvement with Hajj as a mistake, adds Nakazibwe

 I a statement released to the media Nakazibwe is for the first time confirming that their new love life with Dr. Omar is suffering from threats allegedly sponsored by Hajj Kigongo.

-“Hajji Kigongo knows exactly what went wrong and that is why he cannot call me directly but continues to call my husband, [Dr Omar Ssali] threatening him.
-I met Omar a few months after I left the loaded Hajji, and the rest is history.
+“Hajji Kigongo knows exactly what went wrong and that is why he cannot call me directly but continues to call my husband, and the rest is history.
 We were moving on well until tabloids found out about the affair and published his private mobile number in addition to irresponsibly publishing nonsense after nonsense.

 In an courageous way Nakazibwe has told off Hajj Kigongo saying: “[Hajji Kigongo], please leave me alone.
 I do not owe you anything; even the back of your head knows it.”